A Survey on 3D Egocentric Human Pose Estimation: Evaluation Metrics

 \textbf{\textit{PA-MPJPE}} focuses on the individual pose accuracy by checking the alignment between the estimated pose and the ground truth pose of each frame using Procrustes analysis.

-\textbf{\textit{BA-MPJPE}} involves resizing bone lengths to a standard skeleton and then calculating Procrustes-aligned MPJPE between the sequences.
-This metric provides a comprehensive evaluation by considering structural consistency in bone lengths and eliminating body scale influence.
+\textbf{\textit{BA-MPJPE}} first resizes the bone lengths to a standard skeleton and then calculates the PA-MPJPE, providing a comprehensive evaluation by considering structural consistency in bone lengths and eliminating body scale influence.

-\textbf{\textit{Global MPJPE}} aligns all poses within a batch to ground truth, considering translation and rotation and evaluates global joint position accuracy.
+\textbf{\textit{Global MPJPE}} evaluates global joint position accuracy by aligning all poses within a batch to the ground truth, considering translation and rotation.